EPSRC Centre for Doctoral Training in Agri-Food Robotics: AgriFoRwArdS - Xumin Gao

 Automatic aphid counting based on deep learning and robotics technology in unstructured agriculture environments

 Aphids can cause direct damage and indirect virus transmission to crops.
-Timely monitoring the number of aphids can prevent the large-scale outbreak of aphids.
-However, the manual counting of aphids which is commonly used at present is inefficient, and it requires professional staff to complete it.
+Timely monitoring and control of their populations are thus critical.
+However, the manual counting of aphids, which is the most common practice, is labour-intensive and time-consuming.
 Therefore, the automatic aphid counting has become an urgent demand and research hot topic.

 Xumin’s PhD project is being carried out in collaboration with the British Beet Research Organisation (BBRO), with primary supervision by Prof Grzegorz Cielniak.